How to put on a condom plus facts & myths

 6. Baby oil or cooking oil can be used as lubricants.

 - MYTH.
 You should only use lubricants that have been medically approved and are fit for purpose, otherwise you could cause irritation for either yourself or your partner.
+Additionally, oil-based lubricants can break down latex condoms, causing them to break.

 7. Reusing a condom is fine as long as it isn’t broken.